Follow Carey on Twitter @CareyMarx

 NOMINATED BEST SHOW LEICESTER COMEDY FESTIVAL 2009

-Carey Marx has been a circuit favourite for years, mixing his own blend of dark humour with his mischeivious and gleeful delivery.
+Carey Marx has been a circuit favourite for years, mixing his own blend of dark humour with his mischievous and gleeful delivery.
 His willful disregard for the controversial and delicate is tempered beautifully by his ability to find joy in the most unexpected places.
 This hilarious mix of edgy topics and playful gagsmithery can be seen at all the top clubs across the country with Marx regularly playing Jongleurs, Komedia and The Comedy Store and annually compering Reading, Leeds and Glastonbury Festivals.

 Carey has taken shows to numerous Edinburgh Festival Fringes.
 His most successful festival being 2013, in which he took his new show 'Intensive Carey'.
-Carey received an incredible eight 4 and 5 star reviews for his show concerning his ill health last year.
+Carey received an incredible eight 4 and 5 star reviews for his show concerning his ill health over the last year.

 Alongside his stand up, Carey has recorded a popular weekly topical podcast with comedian Barry Castagnola, called "The Proper Gander".
 The hilarious show has received 5 star reviews from listeners and is available through iTunes.